louisYen/louisYen.github.io/index.md

 ### GazeGen — Gaze-guided generation

-Turns eye gaze into an interaction signal for guiding image and video generation.
+Uses eye gaze as an interaction signal to guide image and video generation.

 ---